Why Quitting Smoking Is So Hard (The Science)

 Symptoms: Cue-induced cravings, feeling “lost” without the smoking ritual, difficulty coping with stress, social triggers, emotional associations with specific situations.

-Treatment: Behavioral strategies — counseling, cognitive behavioral therapy, support groups, mindfulness techniques, and simply repeated exposure to triggers without smoking (extinction learning).
+Treatment: Behavioral strategies: counseling, cognitive behavioral therapy, support groups, mindfulness, and repeated exposure to triggers without smoking (extinction learning).
+The mental health side of quitting gets underestimated consistently, and it’s the piece that catches people off guard.

 How Addictive Is Nicotine?
 The Data